busterbenson/public/ReviewEveryMonth.md

 ## Monthly Reports
 ### 2014:

+##### Feb 1st 2014:
+*Weight:*

+*Outcome of previous goal:*

+*New goal:*

+*Quality moments from previous month:*
+* 3rd-5th: Nursing Kellianne with her healing foot post-surgery.
+Fun for Niko and I to take care of her and watch her watch all of Doctor Who.

 ##### Jan 1st 2014:
 *Weight:* 173.2 (+1.6)

 *Outcome of previous goal:* Hit

-*New goal:* Do pushups at least 4 days a week.
+*New goal:* Do pushups at least 4 days a week, find a baseline for pushups in a month that I can try to beat next month.
 I need to do at least the minimal amount of exercise other than bike riding because I feel like my energy levels are really low.
 Admittedly, none of my interests have anything to do with pushups...
 I just choose them because they're the easiest.
 But there's no internal motivation beyond easiness pushing me forward.
 Is it possible to enjoy pushups for themselves?
 If this doesn't work I may need to rely on biking more as my outlet for exercise.

 *Quality moments from previous month:*
 * 1st: Went to Scribe with Katie, met up with Mira and Tom